Friends of Felines – Cape Hatteras Island

 By adhering to these few guidelines, all wildlife on Hatteras Island will be protected and not subject to suffering.

-If you wish to make a donation to FRIENDS OF Felines-Cape Hatteras Island, sponsor a feral friend or an entire feral colony make your check payable to Friends of Felines-Cape Hatteras Island and mail to the address listed.
+If you wish to make a donation to Friends of Felines- Cape Hatteras Island, sponsor a feral friend or an entire feral colony make your check payable to Friends of Felines-Cape Hatteras Island and mail to P. O. Box 310, Avon, North Carolina 27915

 Friends of Felines is an all-volunteer non-profit feral cat advocate organization located on Hatteras Island, North Carolina.
 We are dedicated to improving the lives of feral and community cats, and humanely reducing their numbers over time utilizing the Trap-Neuter-Return method (TNR).
 TNR has proven to be the most effective and only humane method of dealing with cat overpopulation.
 It benefits the cats and the Hatteras Island community.